 2. Get the software driver

 On your to-be-upgraded computer, download the Wi-Fi 6/E module’s driver software.
 Generally, use this link for the latest driver from Intel.
-However, if you want to unlock the 6GHz band of the AX210 chip before the end of 2021, you’ll need to follow the instructions in this post.

 Technically, you can download the driver for Intel AX200-based cards using Windows Update.
-However, that’s only possible if the computer can connect to the Internet, which is not possible if the Wi-Fi card is its only network adapter.
+But that’s only possible if the computer can connect to the Internet, which is not possible if the Wi-Fi card is its only network adapter.
 So, getting the driver software beforehand is a smart move.

 3. Install the Wi-Fi module/adapter